Factbox: China approves new GMO soybean, corn and canola traits

 BASF’s RF3 canola seeds are tolerant of Liberty glufosinate, an herbicide, according to the Canola Council of Canada.

+Bayer-owned Monsanto’s Roundup Ready alfalfa or J101.
+Resistant to glyphosate, it was submitted for approval in July 2011.

+Another glyphosate-resistant Bayer alfalfa seed waiting for approval for over seven years, J163, also was not approved.

-Reporting by Chris Prentice, Rod Nickel, Mark Weinraub, Michael Hirtzer and Karl Plume; Writing by Caroline Stauffer; Editing by Paul Simao
+Reporting by Chris Prentice, Rod Nickel, Mark Weinraub, Michael Hirtzer and Karl Plume; Writing by Caroline Stauffer and Michael Hirtzer; Editing by Paul Simao and James Dalgleish